evehsu/WeatherBot/README.md

 # Weather Bot

+A Python-based weather bot that helps you planning your getaways with good weather on your desired destination.

+It currently does:
-A Python-based weather bot that checks the forecast for a specified location and sends email notifications for sunny days.
+1. checks the weather forecast for a specified location

-## Features

-- Fetches 7-day or 14-day weather forecasts
-- Geocoding support for location input
-- Email notifications for sunny weather
-- Configurable sunny day threshold
-- Error handling and logging

-## Prerequisites

-- Python 3.7+
-- OpenWeatherMap API key
-- Gmail account for sending emails
+2. sends email notification when the number of sunny days is greater than or equal to a specified threshold in the following 1 or 2 weeks.

 ## Installation